-The CEA Card is a national card scheme developed by the Cinema Exhibitors’ Association (CEA) for UK cinemas.
+The CEA Card is a national card scheme developed by the UK Cinema Association for UK cinemas.

-To apply for the card, you will need to meet one or both of the following criteria (full details of criteria and the initiative here):
+To apply for the Card, you will need to meet one or both of the following criteria:

 There is an administration charge of £6.00 for the Card, which lasts for one year.